 Rushing not only hinders comprehension but also makes you appear anxious and less confident.
 It's perfectly normal to feel a bit nervous before speaking in public, but consciously slowing down your delivery can help mitigate those nerves.
 If you find yourself racing through your speech, take deliberate pauses.

-These moments of silence can be powerful, allowing you to improve the focus of your audience and for them to digest what you've said, providing you with a breather to regain composure.
+These moments of silence can be powerful, allowing you to improve focus and attention within your audience.
+This helps them to digest what you've said, providing you with a breather to regain composure.
 Remember, clarity and composure often go hand in hand in effective public speaking.

 So, take your time, breathe, and deliver your speech with confidence and poise.